shyam12-arch/Django_Authentication_API/README.md

-## Django REST Framework Complete Authentication API
+## API Authentication using Django REST Framework

 ## To Run this Project follow below: